Gldkslfmsd/concordance-crawler/README.md

 unequal charset values in http header and in metatag).
 This option has an impact on quality of corpus and speed of crawling.

-`-o OUTPUT`, `--output OUTPUT` is a name of an output "file".
-It can be e.g.
-`concordances.xml`, `concordances.json` or any other "file" as `/dev/null`.
-If a file exists, then it's overwritten, otherwise a new one is created.
-Default `OUTPUT` is standard output.

 `-b {RANDOM,WIKI_ARTICLES,WIKI_TITLES,NUMBERS}, --bazword-generator` is a way how ConcordanceCrawler generates or takes bazwords.
 It uses them for increasing